Stability of macroscopic spin ensembles against inhomogeneous dephasing: Parity-sensitive inhomogeneous dephasing

-This reveals an important fact that the robustness of the cat state against inhomogeneous broadening is very sensitive to its parity symmetry.
-For the even cat state, the fidelity saturates at $F_+ \approx 1 - (N\theta^2/4)^2$ which is of order unity, while for the odd cat state the fidelity vanishes rapidly on the timescale of $\delta^{-1}$.
-Moreover, the even cat state is more robust than the spin coherent state, since the infidelity $1-\overline{F_+(t)}$ is quadratic in $N\theta^2$ (as compared to linear for the spin coherent state).
+This reveals an important fact that the robustness of the cat state against inhomogeneous broadening is very sensitive to its parity symmetry at small amplitudes.
+For the even cat state, the fidelity saturates at $F_+ \approx 1 - |\alpha|^2$ which is of order unity, while for the odd cat state the fidelity vanishes rapidly on the timescale of $\delta^{-1}$.
+Moreover, the even cat state is more robust than the spin coherent state, since the infidelity $1-\overline{F_+(t)} \sim |\alpha|^4$ (as compared to $|\alpha|^2$ for the spin coherent state).
 Physically, this means that the dephasing effects are suppressed by even symmetry and amplified by odd symmetry.
+The parity-sensitive dephasing of the cat states, at small amplitudes $|\alpha| \ll 1$, can be understood as an interference effect, where constructive and destructive interference occur for the even and odd cat states respectively.
+The strength of the interference is given by $|\braket{\theta,\phi|\theta,\phi+\pi}|^2 = \cos^{4N} \theta$, which appears in the cross terms of Eq.~\eqref{eq:fid_pm} upon expanding $\ket{\text{Cat}_\pm}$ in terms of the spin coherent states.
+At sufficiently large amplitudes, the interference strength is close to zero (as $N \to \infty)$, which is equivalent to the fact that $\ket{\theta,\phi}$ and $\ket{\theta,\phi+\pi}$ become nearly orthogonal.
+Consequently, the discrepancy in the fidelity decay between spin cat states of different parities vanishes at large amplitudes.